$J$-generalization of the Rogers-Ramanujan-Gordon identities via commutative algebra: Abstract

 \section{Abstract}

 The Rogers-Ramanujan-Gordon identities generalize the classical partition identities discovered independently by L. J. Rogers and S. Ramanujan.
-Recently, Afsharijoo gave a commutative algebra proof of the Rogers-Ramanujan-Gordon identities.
-In this article, we present a commutative algebra proof of a broader family of identities introduced by Coulson \textit{et al.}, which includes the Rogers-Ramanujan-Gordon identities as a special case.
+In 2021, Afsharijoo provided a commutative algebra proof of the Rogers-Ramanujan-Gordon identities.
+Building on the Afsharijoo's approach, we present a commutative algebra proof of a broader family of identities introduced by Coulson \textit{et al.}, which includes the Rogers-Ramanujan-Gordon identities as a special case.
 In the proof, we relate the generating functions associated with these identities to the Hilbert-Poincar\'e series of suitably constructed graded algebras.